Some residents no longer need to boil their water

-A boil water notice has been lifted for properties located at 7306 to 7406 Spirit of the West Drive in Killeen.
+A boil water notice has been lifted for properties located at 701 to 803 E. Central Texas Expressway.

-A water valve replacement interrupted service and necessitated a boil water order, according to a news release from the city.
+A water line repair and fire line installation interrupted service and necessitated a boil water order, according to a news release from the city of Killeen.

 Service has been restored, and water quality tests have been completed.
 The water is now safe to drink and use without boiling.